TPBvirus/ModifiedStack/Source.md

         return numberOfEntries == 0;
     }

-    /** Displays the content of the stack selected without altering stack contents*/ public void displayContent(){
+    // Displays the content of the stack selected without altering stack contents public void displayContent(){
         @SuppressWarnings("Unchecked")//suppress warning for the array
         T[] saveArray = (T[])new Object[numberOfEntries];//create new array of objects